 What Causes Holiday Stress?

 We want to believe in the beautiful happy holiday season.
 Sitting by the cozy fire, lit candles, mistletoe, and fluffy snowflakes floating down outside.
-But in reality we don’t have this calmness we’re running around buying last minute gifts, fighting crowds at the mall, shoveling 3 feet of snow, dealing with cranky children, obnoxious people, and over indulging on too many sugar cookies and food.
+But in reality we don’t have this calmness we’re running around buying last-minute gifts, fighting crowds at the mall, shoveling 3 feet of snow, dealing with cranky children, obnoxious people, and over indulging in too many sugar cookies and food.

-We want the calmness but we buy into the craziness of the season that we see and hear advertised on TV.
-When we start having to recreate the magic we see in multimillion dollar commercials, TV shows and advertising then we’re getting caught up in the holiday stress.
+We want calmness but we buy into the craziness of the season that we see and hear advertised on TV.
+When we start having to recreate the magic we see in multimillion-dollar commercials, TV shows, and advertising then we’re getting caught up in the holiday stress.

 What is it about the holidays that gets people down?

 We might have unhappy memories or disappointments about past holidays.
 While we see so many advertisements and stories about the perfect holiday celebration, this time of year can have sad memories.
 Some people may have experienced divorce, separation, and estrangement from family members or death in the family or have just had unhappy holidays in the past.
 December is not always a month full or merriment and positive memories for everyone.

 We may have to deal with difficult or toxic relatives.
 The ones who are critical or insulting of our partners, our children, or us.
 Relatives, who are alcoholics, have drug or substance abuse issues.
 Relatives who abused us emotionally or physically.

 Or we may be tired or feel trapped in the same old family traditions.
 Maybe you feel obliged to spend every holiday with your parents but you haven’t created your own family holiday traditions.
 Maybe you feel trapped by traditions or holiday routines that are meaningful to other people but don’t necessarily meet your family’s needs.
 Maybe what you are doing every year is not satisfying to you but you don’t know how to create change.